MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-a-custom-contact-item.md

 - csharp
 ---

-# How to: Create a Custom Contact Item
+# Create a Custom Contact Item

 This example shows how to create a custom contact item and set both predefined and user-defined properties.